You have people

 Mack arrives.
 Stays through the duration.
 Works the specific internal problem in real time — emotional load, decision architecture, the capacity to remain functional — while everything external continues around it.

 Internal state.
 Emotional load.
 Decision quality under sustained pressure.
 The capacity to stay functional when everything around you is compressing.
-The things that determine whether the person making the calls is actually equipped to make them.

 Direct the legal strategy.
-Manage the communications.
+Manage communications.
 Advise on the business decision.
 The people doing those things are already there.
 This role does not overlap with theirs.

 The prep is done on the outside.
-The briefing is complete.
 The advisors have done their work.
 The internal state is the remaining variable — the one that determines whether everything else holds when the pressure arrives.
+Court.
+Testimony.
+The negotiation.
+The performance that defines a career.
+Mack works the person before the door opens.

 The event is live.
 The scandal has broken.
 The crisis is in motion.
 The person at the center is making decisions from a state no one around them has addressed.
 Every call made from that internal condition carries its weight.